MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 ## Prerequisites

 - Use a supported version of Windows CPC OS.
-- The device must be joined to Azure Entra ID.
+- The device must be joined to Microsoft Entra.

 For the best experience, use the most current build of Windows CPC OS.